-Luckily, cider making can be as complex or a simple as the Cidermaker desires and the variables listed above simply make for exciting experiments.
+Luckily, cider making can be as complex or a simple as the Cider Maker desires, and the variables listed above simply make for exciting experiments.
 Don’t be afraid to try something new and have fun with this delicious drink!

-Step One: Source Apple Juice for Making Hard Cider
+Lets Talk about Apple Juice for Making Hard Cider

 Apple Juice, Cider, Sweet Cider… Confused already?
 The term for the juice of apples can be referred to in several ways and can be confusing.
 In the US, we often call it apple juice when it is purchased from a store and filtered, cider when it is fresh from an orchard and unprocessed, and the fermented product is called hard cider.
 In many other parts of the world, cider refers to both sweet and fermented juice.
 In this section, I will be referring to the fresh, sweet, and unfermented juice.

-Three main types of sweet juice for making hard cider:
+Three main types of sweet apple juice:

 - Fresh Pressed Cider at Home